teampanicbear/valentin-cheval/src/content/pages/home/index.md

     - Product Design
 intro:
   title: >-
-    Finance should be a help to user's goal, not a frustration in their lives.
+    Finance should empower people and make their lives easier, not become a source of frustration or confusion.

-    Design's is the bridge between your company's financial solution and user needs.
-Design thinking is key to your financial product's success.
+    Design thinking is the bridge between your company’s financial solution and user needs.

-    My goal is to bridge the gap between complex financial systems and user-friendly design.
-I helped banks, crypto wallets, exchanges, options and derivatives to cross that bridge hand in hand.

-    Your product will benefit from my expertise in finance, from banks, fintech, crypto, derivatives and web3 applied through the lense of design thinking, branding, strategic thinking and user centered approach.
+    By applying design thinking, branding, strategy, and a user-centered approach, I’ve helped banks, fintechs, crypto companies, centralized exchanges, and decentralized wallets close the gap between complex systems and user needs.
+My focus is on creating seamless, user-friendly experiences, fostering trust and engagement.
+This approach ensures financial services empower users and enable businesses to thrive in an evolving landscape.
   companies:
     - name: Liquid
       logo: uploads/liquid.svg